HHT; Osler-Weber-Rendu syndrome; Osler-Weber-Rendu disease; Rendu-Osler-Weber syndrome

 - Endovascular embolization (injecting a substance through a thin tube) to treat abnormal blood vessels in the brain and other parts of the body

 Some people respond to estrogen therapy, which can reduce bleeding episodes.
 Iron may also be given if there is a lot of blood loss, leading to anemia.
 Avoid taking blood-thinning medicines.
-Some drugs that affect blood vessel development are being studied as possible future treatments.
+Some medicines that affect blood vessel development are being studied as possible future treatments.

 Some people may need to take antibiotics before having dental work or surgery.
 People with lung AVMs should avoid scuba diving to prevent decompression sickness (the bends).
 Ask your provider what other precautions you should take.